-ISL's Early Years Department gives a hands-on learning experience in Language, Mathematics and different aspects of Science and Technology, Social Studies, Personal and Social Education, Art and Drama.
+ISL's Early Years Department uses hands-on learning experiences and a Play Based learning approach to facilitate learning in Language, Mathematics and different aspects of Science and Technology, Social Studies, Personal and Social Education, Art and Drama.
 This approach allows each child to learn at their own level and in meaningful ways.

 The International School of Lusaka has a weekly Early Years' assembly where the children listen to stories, sing songs and take part in performances.

 Maximum class sizes are:

 Children are assessed by class teachers before being admitted.
 Normal ages for the different classes are:

 The International School of Lusaka campus has facilities that include specialist classrooms, two swimming pools, one of which is a learner's pool.
 The qualified school nurse is able to offer parents advice related to health issues.
 The school also offers a Learning Support programme (LS), and an 'English for Speakers of Other Languages' programme (ESOL).

 The Nursery class

 Children develop their self-awareness and become confident and independent.
 Play is an important aspect of Nursery and the school aims to provide an attractive environment that will stimulate learning through play.
 Children attend specialist lessons in PE, Music, Library and Swimming.